-The MBC shall participate in and support designated regional Business-to-Business (B2B) Linkage Forums throughout the award period.
-Conducted by MBDA National Enterprise Centers (also referred to as regional offices), these events bring together MBEs for potential business-to-business teaming arrangements.
-The objective of the B2B is to build MBE capacity to compete for larger awards and in turn increase MBC performance.
+The MBDA Business Center shall participate in and support designated regional Business-to-Business (B2B) Linkage Forums throughout the award period.
+Led by MBDA staff, these events bring together MBEs for potential business-tobusiness teaming arrangements.
+The objective of the B2B is to build MBE capacity to compete for larger awards and in turn increase MBDA Business Center performance.

 iii.
-CommerceConnect - If and when requested by MBDA, the MBC must provide support services to CommerceConnect.
-CommerceConnect is a U.S. Department of Commerce initiative launched by Secretary Gary Locke in October 2009 to make businesses more competitive and create jobs by bringing all of the Department of Commerce's services together under one roof.
+CommerceConnect - If and when requested by MBDA, the MBDA Business Center must provide support services to CommerceConnect.
+CommerceConnect is a U.S. Department of Commerce (DOC or Commerce) initiative launched by Secretary Gary Locke in October 2009 to make businesses more competitive and create jobs by bringing all of the DOC's services together under one roof.
 CommerceConnect is focused on integrating Commerce Department programs to help businesses at every point of their life cycle.
 Ultimately, the CommerceConnect initiative aims to create a virtual "one-stop shop" for information, counseling, and government services that can help U.S. businesses around the country transform themselves into globally-competitive enterprises.

-MBDA and its network of funded centers will be trained in the broad range of programs the Department of Commerce (DOC) offers.
+MBDA and its network of business centers will be trained in the broad range of programs the DOC offers.
 General duties may include: (a) developing a working knowledge of DOC and partner programs; (b) providing telephone or email referrals to identified DOC points of contact; and (c) recording caller contact information and referral action.
-Centers will receive training on how to execute this requirement (see Appendix E, "MBC Training Requirements").
+Centers will receive training on how to execute this requirement (See Appendix E, "MBDA Business Center Training Requirements").

 iv.
-Develop and Maintain a Network of Strategic Partners - Strategic partnerships are established to assist the center with: (1) generating successful contract and financial transactions; (2) creating new jobs and/or retain existing jobs; (3) helping MBEs to achieve size and scale; (4) assisting MBEs achieve globalization, and (5) developing referral sources for MBEs that do not meet the targeted client criteria.
+Develop and Maintain a Network of Strategic Partners - Strategic partnerships are established to assist the center with: (1) generating successful contract and financial transactions; (2) creating new jobs and/or retain existing jobs; (3) helping MBEs to achieve size and scale; (4) assisting MBEs achieve globalization; and (5) developing referral sources for MBEs that do not meet the targeted client criteria.
 Strategic partnerships must be documented in writing through a Memorandum of Understanding (MOU) or similar agreement that records the terms and conditions of the partnership.

-A minimum of five (5) strategic partners must be established by the MBC within sixty (60) days after receipt of the award and maintained throughout the life of the award.
-MBDA must be notified in writing if the MBC is replacing a partner.
-It is required that terminated partnerships be replaced within forty-five (45) days after termination.
-Before the MBC can claim a strategic partnership, it must be reviewed by the Federal Program Officer to determine whether the proposed relationship is likely to assist the MBC in serving its client base and is consistent with the overall goals and objectives of the MBC program.
-MBDA shall have no responsibility or obligations to the MBC's strategic partners.
+A minimum of five (5) strategic partners must be established by the MBDA Business Center within sixty (60) days after receipt of the award and maintained throughout the life of the award.
+MBDA must be notified in writing if the MBDA Business Center is replacing a partner.
+Terminated partnerships must be replaced within forty-five (45) days after termination.
+Before the MBDA Business Center can claim a strategic partnership, it must be reviewed by the Federal Program Officer to determine whether the proposed relationship is likely to assist the MBDA Business Center in serving its client base and is consistent with the overall goals and objectives of the MBDA Business Center program.
+MBDA shall have no responsibility or obligations to the MBDA Business Center's strategic partners.

-Examples of MBC strategic partners include, but are not limited to: (1) large purchasing organizations; (2) banks and financial institutions; (3) state, county or city governments; (4) chambers of commerce or trade associations; (5) U.S. Export Assistance Centers, Procurement Technical Assistance Centers; (6) Small Business Development Centers; (7) community development corporations; (8) technology-based economic development organizations; and, (9) other organizations interested in furthering the growth and global competitiveness of MBEs.
+Examples of MBDA Business Center strategic partners include, but are not limited to: (1) large purchasing organizations; (2) banks and financial institutions; (3) state, county or city governments; (4) chambers of commerce or trade associations; (5) U.S. Export Assistance Centers and Procurement Technical Assistance Centers; (6) Small Business Development Centers; (7) community development corporations; (8) technology-based economic development organizations; and (9) other organizations interested in furthering the growth and global competitiveness of MBEs.